mwebrannia/games/README.md

 # number guessing game
-a computer picks a random number between 1 and 10 then prompt a human player to guess what the picked is by typing in an input box in the terminal. if the typed number is not the chosen number by the computer counterpart, a human player will receive trials untill s(he) types a correct number.
+a computer picks a random number between 1 & 10 then prompt a human player to guess what the picked is by typing in an input box. if the typed number is not the chosen number by the computer counterpart, a human player will receive trials untill s(he) types a correct number.

 # snake game